Approximating Global Contact-Implicit MPC via Sampling and Local Complementarity: Methods

 First, consider that any optimal multi-contact control problem can be decomposed into an initial contact-free mode and a subsequent contact-rich mode.
 The contact-free mode has no collisions between the robot and manipulated objects, and the contact-rich mode can make and break contact as it pleases.
 This suggests a new bilevel optimization problem\footnote{Ignoring other constraints for brevity, including dynamics, contact dynamics, initial condition, input limits, etc.} given by

 whose outer problem selects a time step $K$ and system state $x_\text{switch}$ for \textit{when and where} the mode switches from contact-free to contact-rich, and whose inner problem minimizes the contact-free and contact-rich costs ($c_\text{free}$ and $c_\text{rich}$, respectively) given the intermediate state $x_\text{switch}$.
-This loses no generality from the original contact-rich control problem \eqref{eq:mpc_nonlinear}.
+This loses no generality from the original contact-rich control problem \eqref{eq:mpc_cost}-\eqref{eq:mpc_constraints}.
 To enable computational efficiency, we approximate in \eqref{eq:bilevel}: \begin{enumerate} \item the contact-free mode as end effector repositioning (kinematic path planning); \item the contact-rich mode via local CI-MPC (C3 \cite{aydinoglu2024consensus}). \end{enumerate} The first approximation can be justified for quasi-static systems, where the object remains stationary during contact-free motion.
 While no tasks are truly quasi-static, this is a common assumption in manipulation \cite{halm2024set, dogar2012planning, lynch1996stable}.
 As we will see in \S \ref{sec:experiments}, even for more dynamic tasks, this is not particularly limiting.
-This means the effective output of the first stage is a new position for the end effector, making the search space of the outer optimization problem low dimensional.
+This means the effective output of the first stage is a new configuration for the robot collision geometry.
+This configuration space can be tractable for optimization or search if we use a low-dimensional representation, such as a 3D end effector location (as used in our demonstrations).
 Specifically, if a full system state $x$ contains $[ q_\text{ee}, q_\text{obj}, v ]$, we impose $x_\text{switch} = [ q_{\text{ee},\text{switch}}, q_{\text{obj},\text{init}}, v_\text{init}]$ where only $q_{\text{ee},\text{switch}}$ differs from $x_\text{init}$.
 Additionally, the cost of the contact-free stage can be penalized by a simple end effector travel cost.

-The second simplification is based on the efficacy of C3 for the more challenging portion of the problem, with LCS dynamics local to the starting state with $x_\text{switch}$.
+The second simplification is based on the efficacy of C3 for the more challenging portion of the problem, with LCS dynamics (including hyperplane definitions, as in Fig. \ref{fig:lcs_cartoons}) local to the starting state with $x_\text{switch}$.
 By making global decisions via contact-free path planning and sequencing with contact-rich motions, we are able to mitigate the limitations inherent in the locality of C3's contact-implicit control.